 2 Make a note of witnesses

-Write down the names, contact details and descriptions of any people who witnessed the incident and encourage them to write down what they saw.
+Write down the names, contact details and descriptions of anyone who witnessed the incident and encourage them to write down what they saw.

 If the incident of police misconduct occurred while you were in police custody, you should make a note of who saw you immediately before you went into custody and who saw you immediately afterwards; these people can corroborate that you did not have the injuries before you went into police custody and that you did have the injuries straight after you left the police.
 Get these people to write an account of what they remember.